SouravJohar/python-app-with-electron-gui/README.md

     * If you want to use the object detection module, make sure the flask server [object_detection.py] is up and running before starting the GUI.

 ## Known issues
     * To use the object detection module, the image you want to use must be in the `engine` folder.
-Also, you have to run the app from inside the `engine` directory.
-See usage instructions.